Systems and Networking

 Co-designing Data Center Networks and Distributed Systems, an alternative to the traditional approach of designing distributed systems independently from the design of the underlying network.
 While this separation is well-suited to the Internet, an increasing number of distributed applications are deployed in data centers that are more predictable, reliable, and extensible.
 By co-designing distributed systems along with their network layer, we aim to make both more robust and efficient.

 F10 (Fault-Tolerant Engineered Network), a novel system for addressing data center failures that cause costly performance bottlenecks in today’s cloud computing environment.
-F10’s engineered network and routing protocol enable data centers to restore connectivity and load balance almost instantaneously in the presence of multiple failures, leading to a significant reduction in packet loss while improving application-level performance.
+F10’s engineered network and routing protocol enable data centers to restore connectivity and load balance almost instantaneously in the presence of multiple failures, significantly reducing packet loss while improving application-level performance.